Algafix/OSNMA/README.md

 ===

 The software is provided with several test scenarios under the folder `tests/scenarios/`.
 The scenarios cover different configurations and events of the OSNMA protocol.
-The data used by this tests was recorded on the OSNMA Internal and Public Test Phases (2020 - 2022).
+The data used by the tests comes from the official test vectors and also by the live recording of some corner cases.

-To run the test is recommended to use the Python framework `pytest`, although they can be run calling the traditional Python interpreter.
-Keep in mind that this execution may take a few minutes, since each test comprises several hours of satellite data.

 By default, all tests are executed with `info` logging level on the file handler.
 That is, the log files will contain the maximum amount of information.
-This log files are stored under the folder `tests/test_logs`.
+This log files are stored under the folder `tests/logs/`.
-For each sub-test (in this case, for each scenario) a subfolder is created with the name format `logs_YYYYmmdd_HHMMSS`.

-Pytest
----

 The `pytest` framework is the easiest way to execute the OSNMA Open Implementation receiver tests.
 To do so, the following shell commands are provided.
 Note that the users interpreter work directory is assumed to be the top